-There’s nothing like a really good outdoor music festival, to have you fall in love with the great outdoors, live music and getting to know people that share the same love.
-Here’s some of our favorite festivals.
-Be sure to visit their websites and/or Facebook pages for more info and ticket details – direct links to their websites are included in the festival name.
+There’s nothing like a really good outdoor music festival, to fall in love with the great outdoors, live music and getting to know people that share the same passion and fun.
+Here’s some favorite festivals in the west.
+Visit their websites and Facebook pages for more info and ticket details – direct links to their website is accessible by clicking on their festival name and poster.

 From humble beginnings of stand alone folk shows in Salmon Arm community halls, ROOTSandBLUES grew into a major western Canadian outdoor event that has played host to patrons from all over western Canada and the Pacific North West.